Corruption in Sudan: Corruption in business

 Sudan's business sector is rife with corruption, due to no mechanisms existing to promote transparency.
 Several international business organizations have warned investors that Sudan's business environment is considered high-risk.

 Doing business in Sudan requires unordinary excessive amounts of documentation, fees, and procedures which all increase the likelihood of public officials soliciting bribes to ease the process or ignore certain rules.
 Sudan was ranked 135th (of 183 countries) on the 2012 Ease of doing business index.
 The Financial Standards Foundation characterized Sudan in 2010 as a difficult nation to conduct business.

 The oil sector

 After South Sudan seceded, taking with it most of Sudan's oil wealth, the Sudanese government imposed greater rule and regulation of the remaining industry.
-Omar al-Bashir is alleged to funnel the nation's oil revenues into his own private accounts.
-A WikiLeaks report alleged that al-Bashir embezzled nearly US$9 billion in Sudanese oil revenues.
+Omar al-Bashir is alleged to have funnelled the nation's oil revenues into his own private accounts.
+A leaked diplomatic cable alleged that al-Bashir embezzled nearly US$9 billion in Sudanese oil revenues.